-The goal of the District’s Certification process is to provide a safety and security program that has a clear direction and is effective in meeting its intended purpose in being efficient.
+The goal of the District’s certification process is to provide a safety and security program that has a clear direction and is effective in meeting its intended purpose.
 This process provides clearly established goals and outcome-based objectives.
 Schools and departments within Volusia County must meet the established standards which establish a strong foundation on which individual schools and departments can build a safe and secure environment.
 Although safety can never be guaranteed in any community, having specific procedures in place strengthens the schools and departments environment and allows students and staff to effectively learn and work free of fear for their personal safety.

 The Safety and Security Standards used in this process have been developed in accordance with the “Best Practices and Indicators for Safety and Security” developed by the Florida Office of Program Policy Analysis and Government Accountability.
-Several other planning guides for safe schools, equitable, health and drug-free schools were reviewed and material used in this manual.
-A complete review of each standard was completed to ensure the district is in compliance with the K-12 Public Schools, Community Colleges and Public Universities National Incident Management System (NIMS) Compliance Criteria.
+Several other planning guides for safe schools, equitable, health and drug-free schools were reviewed, and material used in this manual.
+A complete review of each standard was completed to ensure the district is following the K-12 Public Schools, Community Colleges and Public Universities National Incident Management System (NIMS) Compliance Criteria.
 The school district is required to adopt the NIMS protocols for emergency plans modification and the Incident Command System (ICS).
 Procedures in our plans are consistent with NIMS terminology and guidelines.
-This Safety and Security manual has been reviewed by the Volusia County Schools Superintendent, Deputy Superintendent, Area Superintendents, selected school administrators, the Safety and Security Director, Volusia County Sheriffs Department, Volusia County Fire services, the County Emergency Operations Center, and the Safety and Security Review Committee.
+This Safety and Security manual has been reviewed by the Volusia County Schools Superintendent, Deputy Superintendent, Area Superintendents, selected school administrators, the Safety and Security Director, Volusia County Sheriff’s Department, Volusia County Fire Services, the County Emergency Operations Center, and the Safety and Security Review Committee.

 Annual Certification – District Assessment

-At the time of the district assessment, a mock drill will be conducted and an assessment will be made of the school’s or department’s ability to respond to an emergency situation.
+At the time of the district assessment, a mock drill will be conducted, and an assessment will be made of the school’s or department’s ability to respond to an emergency.

 District Annual Safety and Security Assessment Report